folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The blood of Uriah's on my hands 'cause I'm that killer who had Bathsheba" > David, Bathsheba and Uriah

-* In particular, by saying he is “that killer” with “the blood of Uriah” on his hand after having “Bathsheba in his quarters”, Lecrae is clearly depicting himself as someone who has perpetrated the same evil actions as King David.
+* In particular, by saying he is “that killer” with “the blood of Uriah” on his hands after having “Bathsheba in his quarters,” Lecrae is clearly depicting himself as someone who has perpetrated the same evil actions as King David.

-* In the Bible, David is an iconic King of Israel who committed adultery with a woman named Bathsheba and then ordered Bathsheba’s husband, Uriah to be killed in order to cover up his adultery.
+* In the Bible, David is an iconic King of Israel who committed adultery with a woman named Bathsheba and then ordered Bathsheba’s husband, Uriah, to be killed in order to cover up his adultery.

-* As a young boy David was anointed with oil to mark him as the future of Israel.
-David subsequently displayed a remarkable amount of trust in God, which allowed him to rise up from a small shepherd boy to a boy who defeated a giant soldier named Goliath, and eventually was crowned King over all Israel.
+* As a young boy, David was anointed with oil to mark him as the future king of Israel.
+David subsequently displayed a remarkable amount of trust in God, which allowed him to rise up from a small shepherd boy to a boy who defeated a giant soldier named Goliath and eventually was crowned King over all Israel.

-* God blessed King David with tremendous military success due to many loyal soldiers including a man named Uriah who served David even though the man was not an Isralite.
-Also,because polygamy was allowed at the time, David was able to marry seven wives who had already given birth to six sons.
+* God blessed King David with tremendous military success due to many loyal soldiers, including a man named Uriah, who served David even though the man was not an Israelite.
+Also, because polygamy was allowed at the time, David was able to marry seven wives who had already given birth to six sons.

 * However, even after all of this success and all these women, King David was overcome with sexual desire when one night David went up to his roof and saw a woman naked while she was bathing in a house next to David’s palace.
 David used his servants to find out that this woman’s name was Bathsheba.
 They also found that she was the wife of Uriah, one of King David’s most loyal soldiers, who at the time was away from home for months as he was on the battlefield fighting for David’s army.

-* Despite knowing that Bathseba was married to his neighbor and loyal soldier and despite already having seven wives with whom he could have sex as he pleased and the ability to marry additional women who were not yet married, David was overcome by lust and sexual desire.
+* Despite knowing that Bathsheba was married to his neighbor and loyal soldier and despite already having seven wives with whom he could have sex as he pleased and the ability to marry additional women who were not yet married, David was overcome by lust and sexual desire.
 He then used his royal power to order servants to bring Bathsheba to his royal quarters where David then forced her to have sex with him.

 * After some weeks went by, Bathsheba sent a message to King David telling him that she was pregnant.
-Moreover, since her husband Uriah, her husband was away at war for months, whenever Bathsheba began to be visibly pregnant, everyone would know that she had committed adultery even if they didn’t initially know with whom she had sex.
-She would thus face punishment, potentially even the death penalty, for adultery even though King David was the one who had forced her to have sex with him and under a strict observance of the laws of Moses should be punished by death.
+Moreover, since her husband Uriah was away at war for months, whenever Bathsheba began to be visibly pregnant, everyone would know that she had committed adultery even if they didn’t initially know with whom she had sex.
+She would thus face punishment, potentially even the death penalty, for adultery even though King David was the one who had forced her to have sex with him and who under a strict observance of the laws of Moses should be punished by death.

 * Wanting to continue his sexual relationship with Bathsheba, father an additional child, and avoid the shame and punishment of exposing his own adultery, King David concocted a scheme in which he sent a messenger to bring Uriah back from the battlefield to the palace.
 Once Uriah got to the palace, David told Uriah to go sleep at his house down the street, thinking that if Uriah went to his house he would have sex with his wife, Bathsheba.
 Then whenever Uriah and everyone else found out that Bathsheba was pregnant, they would assume Uriah had fathered the child from the night that he came home from the battlefield.

 * However, David’s scheme did not work.
-Uriah was so loyal to King David and his fellow soldiers that he refused to sleep in his own bed or have sex with his wife while the rest of David’s soldiers were in rough conditions on the battle front.
-David even tried to get Uriah drunk thinking that this would cause Uriah to have self control over his sexual desire so that he would go home and have sex with Bathsheba.
+Uriah was so loyal to King David and his fellow soldiers that he refused to sleep in his own bed or have sex with his wife while the rest of David’s soldiers were in rough conditions on the battlefront.
+David even tried to get Uriah drunk, thinking that this would cause Uriah to lose self-control over his sexual desire so that he would go home and have sex with Bathsheba.
 However, Uriah just ended up sleeping at the door of the palace.

 * After David realized that Uriah was too loyal to go home and have sex with his wife, David decided that he had to kill Uriah immediately so that he could marry Bathsheba and make it look as if the baby was conceived after his marriage to Bathsheba.

-* David then concocted a new scheme in which he wrote a letter to his army general which instructed the general to position Uriah at the most fierce part of the battle front.
-Then as the enemy attacked the general was to tell all the Israelite soldiers around Uriah to withdraw, leaving Uriah undefended so that he could be killed by enemy soldiers.
-To make his plan even more diabolical, David gave this letter to take to the general on his way back to the battlefield.
+* David then concocted a new scheme in which he wrote a letter to his army general which instructed the general to position Uriah at the most fierce part of the battlefront.
+Then as the enemy attacked, the general was to tell all the Israelite soldiers around Uriah to withdraw, leaving Uriah undefended so that he could be killed by enemy soldiers.
+To make his plan even more diabolical, David gave this letter to Uriah to take to the general on his way back to the battlefield.
 Uriah again proved to be so loyal that he did not read the letter, though he was carrying his own execution order back to the general.

 * After King David’s murderous scheme worked, David married Uriah’s wife, Bathsheba, who soon gave birth to David’s son without any human knowing that David had committed adultery and murder.

 * However, God knew.
 God sent a prophet to confront and expose King David for his adultery and murder.
 King David knew that he was in the wrong, immediately confessed, and repented.
-Due to this repentance the prophet said that God had forgiven David and would not give David the death penalty.
+Due to this repentance, the prophet said that God had forgiven David and would not give David the death penalty.

-* Desipte God forgiving David, the prophet said that the “Uriah’s blood was his hands” and as a natural consequence of David’s adultery and murder, death, bloodshed, and sexual abuse would haunt David’s family, begining with the death of the son that King David had fathered through the act of adultery.
+* Despite God forgiving David, the prophet said that “Uriah’s blood was on his hands” and as a natural consequence of David’s adultery and murder, death, bloodshed, and sexual abuse would haunt David’s family, beginning with the death of the son that King David had fathered through the act of adultery.

 {{< /details >}}